jayposs/bobb/long-readme.md

-## Bobb - Small, Simple, Fast Data Tool Built On [bbolt](https://github.com/etcd-io/bbolt)
+## Bobb - Small, Simple, Fast JSON Data Tool Built On [bbolt](https://github.com/etcd-io/bbolt)

 ### Motivation
 I wanted a database that was simple to setup and easy to understand.
 Most popular databases are pretty scary to manage yourself.
 Services are expensive and have other issues.

 ### Information Files
-See info folder for information files: changelog.txt, install.txt, linux_notes.txt. etc.
+See info folder for information files: api.md, changelog.txt, install.txt, linux_notes.txt. etc.

 ### Overview
 Bobb uses bbolt (fork of bolt db) for all the dirty work.
-Bbolt is a Go based key/value store that is screaming fast when it comes to reading data, but very minimalistic.
+Bolt is a Go based key-value store that is screaming fast when it comes to reading data, but very minimalistic.
 It is an embedded db which means it runs as part of the main Go program accessing the db.
 Only 1 program can access the database file at a time.

-Bobb is a thin layer on top of bbolt adding the following features:
+Bobb is a thin layer on top of bolt adding the following features:
 * Multiple programs can send requests to the bobb server
 * Simple but powerful API
 * Ability to query for records meeting conditions and sorting results
 * Secondary indexes to speed access

-Also kudos to Go package [fastjson](https://pkg.go.dev/github.com/valyala/fastjson) which greatly simplified and reduced coding for Bobb.
+Also kudos to Go package [fastjson](https://pkg.go.dev/github.com/valyala/fastjson) which greatly simplified coding for Bobb.

 It is recommended to review the [bbolt documentation](https://pkg.go.dev/go.etcd.io/bbolt#section-readme).
 Note - Bobb does not work with nested buckets.

+**Warning On Memory Use and File Size**
 ```
-Generally speaking, Bobb does not try to minimize memory use.
+Generally speaking, bobb does not try to minimize memory use.
 Results are stored in memory before being returned.
 There are no paging or iterating features.
-By using start/end keys, a subset of full results can be returned.
+By using StartKey / EndKey or Limit, a subset of full results can be returned.

+The Results.NextKey value can be used as the StartKey for the next transaction.

 If you have simultaneous requests with large results, a large amount of memory will be used.

+Database file size can become quite large.
+Bbolt has a compact function, but not currently implemented by bobb.
 ```
 **Process Flow**
 1. Client sends http request to running server using bobb/client Run() func